Innovation in Education Program

 On this page

 The investment in this program reaffirms the Government of Canada's commitment to working collaboratively with First Nations to ensure that all First Nations students receive a culturally-responsive, high-quality education that improves student outcomes, while respecting the principle of First Nations control of First Nations education.

 The objective of the Innovation in Education Program is to support innovative programs and projects which aim to improve outcomes for:

 Guidelines for this program were developed in partnership with the Assembly of First Nations (AFN) and the National Indian Council of Education and are intended to help eligible beneficiaries in the development of their costed work plans.

 The Innovation in Education Program replaces the Innovation Activities Program that was offered under the discontinued New Paths for Education.
 It is one of several contribution programs, along with programs such as the Research and Learning Program and the Education Partnerships Program, which complement Indigenous Services Canada's (ISC) funding efforts towards First Nations elementary and secondary education.

 These projects are defined through a regionally-based funding allocation and project approval process led by First Nations.

 About the activities

-The program supports development and implementation of innovative education program pilots, for example:
+The program supports development and implementation of innovative education program pilots, for example, projects related to: